 8. Somalian Elephant Coins

 Struck by Munich’s famous Bavarian State Mint, the attractive Somalia African Elephant Gold coin is famous all over the world due to its ever-changing reverse design, showcasing a new image of the magnificent African Elephant each year.
-This 1 oz .9999 fine Gold coin bears a face value of 1000 Shillings, but of course, has a much greater intrinsic value.
-This piece is also available in .9999 fine Silver and fractional sizes, providing an excellent opportunity for new Gold buyers to get in on Gold investing.
+This 1 oz .9999 fine gold coin bears a face value of 1000 Shillings, but of course, has a much greater intrinsic value.
+This piece is also available in .9999 fine silver and fractional sizes, providing an excellent opportunity for new gold buyers to get in on gold investing.

 9. South African Krugerrand Coins